Pseudo Bayesian Mixed Models under Informative Sampling: Application

 where groups, $g = 1,\ldots,(G=892)$, denote industry groupings (defined as $6-$ digit North American Industry Classification (NAICS) codes) that collect the participating business establishments.
 We expect a within-industry dependence among the hiring levels for business establishments since there are common, industry-driven economic factors that impact member establishments.
 We construct the fixed effects predictors, $\mathbf{x} = \left[1,\text{ownership status},\text{region}\right]$, which are categorical predictors where ownership status holds four levels, $1.$ Private; $2.$ Federal government; $3.$ State government; $4.$ Local government.
 The region predictor holds four levels, $1.$ Northeast; $2.$ South; $3.$ Midwest; $4.$ West.
 Private and Northeast are designated as the reference levels.

 The JOLTS sampling design assigns inclusion probabilities (under sampling without replacement) to establishments to be proportional to the number of employees for each establishment (as obtained from the Quarterly Census of Employment and Wages (QCEW)).
 This design is informative in that the number of employees for an establishment will generally be correlated with the number of hires, separations and openings.
 We perform our modeling analysis on a May, $2012$ data set of $n = 9743$ responding establishments.
 We \emph{a priori} expect the random effects, $(u_{g})$, to be informative since larger-sized establishments would be expected to express larger variances in their hiring levels.
-We choose the Sum-probabilities method for inducing industry-level weights (from Equation~\ref{eq:sprsamp}) to construct our double-weighted estimation model on the observed sample.
-This produces nearly identical results (not shown) as the Sum-weights method of Equation~\ref{eq:sampindirmodel}.
+We choose the sum-weights method for inducing industry-level weights (from Equation~\ref{eq:sampindirmodel}) to construct our double-weighted estimation model on the observed sample.

 \afterpage{\FloatBarrier}

 \afterpage{\FloatBarrier}

 The more diffuse distribution over the $G = 892$ posterior mean values for random effects, $(u_{g})$, under double-weighting than single-weighting shown in Figure~\ref{fig:joltsu} demonstrates that co-weighting the likelihood and random effects distribution produces notably different inference for the group-indexed random effects; in particular, the observed sample is more homogenous in the number of hires by setting inclusion probabilities to concentrate or over-sample large-sized establishments relative to the more size-diverse population of establishments.
 So the weighting of the random effects distributions in the observed sample produces a distribution over the posterior mean values for the random effects that better reflects the size-diversity of establishments in the underlying population from which the sample was taken.
 Figure~\ref{fig:joltsig} presents the estimated pseudo-posterior distributions for the generating random effects variance, $\sigma_{u}^{2}$ and also a single random effect parameter, $u_{i}$, under both single- and double-weighting.
 This figure reinforces the observed result for the random effects where the observed hiring levels in the survey data are more homogenous than those in the underlying population, which induces a larger posterior variation in the estimated random effects parameters for double-weighting.